Timzine

 Timzine (تمزين) is a small town and commune in the Kobenni Department of the Hodh El Gharbi region of southeastern Mauritania.
-As of 2023 it had a population of 19,123 people.
+As of 2023, it had a population of 19,123 people.

 The commune, created in 1988, has an agro-pastoral economy, and is a producer of black sorghum.

 History and politics

 The rural commune of Timzine was created by Decree No. 88.1709 on December 6, 1988.

 In September 2018, Timzine held municipal elections.
-The Parti Union pour la République (UPR) won about 58.7 % of the votes while the National Democratic Alliance (AND) won about 40.25 %.
-The number of registered voters in Timzine was 7,106 and there was a  81.35 % turnout.
+The Parti Union pour la République (UPR) won about 58.7% of the votes while the National Democratic Alliance (AND) won about 40.25%.
+The number of registered voters in Timzine was 7,106 and there was an 81.35% turnout.

 Geography

 Timzine lies between the towns of Tintane and Timbédra, about 64 km by air southeast of Ten Hamadi, and 20 km northeast of the department capital town of Kobenni.

 The commune covers an area of 1871 km², and contains villages such as Agreij Lrehjar, Rezame and Nematoullah.